ericdfanning/poshibly-web/README.md

-# poshibly-web
+# openHAB Dashboard
-The website for discovering poshibly bot
+a dashboard. for openHab